 (6) As a result of new accounting guidance adopted on January 1, 2018, the consolidated statements of cash flows were retrospectively adjusted to include restricted cash in cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
-The impact of the retrospective reclassification on cash flows of operating activities for the years ended December 31, 2014, 2015, 2016 and 2017 was an increase of RMB690 million, an increase of RMB1,077 million, a decrease of RMB527 million, and an increase of RMB461 million, respectively.
-The impact on cash flows of investing activities for the years ended December 31, 2014, 2015, 2016 and 2017 was an increase of RMB2,035 million, respectively.
-The impact on cash flows of investing activities for the years ended December 31, 2014, 2015, 2016 and 2017 was an increase of RMB461 million, a decrease of RMB2,000 million, an increase of RMB2,787 million, and a decrease of RMB2,317 million, respectively.
+The impact of the retrospective reclassification on cash flows of operating activities for the years ended December 31, 2014, 2015, 2016 and 2017 was an increase of RMB690 million, an increase of RMB1,077 million, a decrease of RMB527 million, and an increase of RMB2,035 million, respectively.
+The impact on cash flows of investing activities for the years ended December 31, 2014, 2015, 2016 and 2017 was an increase of RMB2,000 million, an increase of RMB2,787 million, and a decrease of RMB2,317 million, respectively.